rpcme/aws-cloud-and-xilinx-workshop/Lab4.md

 that LED turn off.

-7. If there are people detected, you will see a number of files generated in your current directory.
-These files are uploaded onto the S3 bucket, so you will also see some messages on the topic "/unit_controller/image_upload".
+7. If there are people detected, you will see a number of files generated in `<your-unique-prefix>-aws-cloud-and-xilinx-workshop`.
+These files will be uploaded onto the S3 bucket, so you will also see some messages on the topic "/unit_controller/image_upload".

    ![alt text](images/Publish_Image_Upload.PNG)